 If you would like to make an online contribution to Local Learning, the publisher of the Journal of Folklore and Education, please click the “donate” button to go to our secure PayPal donation page.
 We will never share your information without your consent.

 Local Learning is incorporated under IRS section 501(c)(3), so contributions are tax-deductible to the fullest extent allowed by law.
 Please contact Lisa Rathje at firstname.lastname@example.org or 312-566-7966 if you have any questions or would like to discuss a donation to the Journal of Folklore and Education.

 Local Learning does not and shall not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status in any of its activities or operations.
 As a publication of Local Learning, JFE is committed to providing an inclusive and welcoming environment for diverse authors and readers.

 Local Learning is funded in part by a Humanities New York SHARP Grant with support from the National Endowment for the Humanities and the federal American Rescue Plan Act.

-Any views, findings, conclusions or recommendations expressed in this website and publication do not necessarily represent those of the National Endowment for the Humanities, the National Endowment for the Arts, or other funders of the Journal of Folklore and Education or Local Learning.
+Any views, findings, conclusions, or recommendations expressed in this website and publication do not necessarily represent those of the National Endowment for the Humanities, the National Endowment for the Arts, or other funders of the Journal of Folklore and Education or Local Learning.